2023 Turkey–Syria earthquakes: In Turkey

+In Kilis Province, 448 buildings were destroyed and 138 others were heavily damaged, along with 2,514 houses.
+Karamelik was the worst-affected area, with virtually the entire village being razed to the ground and cars being buried beneath collapsed houses.
+Damage assessments in Elazığ Province showed that 10,156 households and 664 buildings collapsed or were severely damaged, with minor-to-moderate damage being recorded in 32,673 homes; One of the damaged buildings collapsed in the second earthquake.
+Compared to neighboring provinces, damage and casualties were much less severe as most of the buildings in Elazığ received updated guidelines after the 2020 Elazığ earthquake.

-In Kilis Province, 119 buildings were destroyed and 138 others were heavily damaged.
-In Batman Province, 218 buildings were damaged, and an additional 15 were completely destroyed.
-A heart attack death occurred in Kızıltepe District, Mardin Province.
+In Batman Province, 218 buildings were damaged and 15 more collapsed.
+In Mardin Province, 59 buildings were heavily damaged and another 190 were slightly damaged and a death related to a heart attack occurred in Kızıltepe District.
 In Bingöl Province, several houses cracked and some livestock were killed by collapsing barns.
 In Samsun, damage occurred in Samsun Stadium.
-In Kayseri Province, 48 houses, 11 barns and a school were affected, while 73 buildings were severely damaged.
+In Kayseri Province, eight buildings collapsed, while 5,252 others were damaged to some extent.
 Several houses were damaged and a barn collapsed in Muş Province.
 In Sivas Province, the second earthquake destroyed a few houses.
 In Giresun Province, a five-story building was damaged and evacuated.
-An unoccupied apartment in Elazığ was damaged and later collapsed during the second earthquake.

-Among the dead included member of the Grand National Assembly of Turkey for Adıyaman Yakup Taş, Yeni Malatyaspor goalkeeper Ahmet Eyüp Türkaslan, former Turkish national handball team player Cemal Kütahya and his five-year-old son, and Saul Cenudioğlu, leader of the Jewish community in Antakya, who died along with his wife.
+The dead included member of the Grand National Assembly of Turkey for Adıyaman Yakup Taş, Yeni Malatyaspor goalkeeper Ahmet Eyüp Türkaslan, former Turkish national handball team player Cemal Kütahya and his five-year-old son, and Saul Cenudioğlu, leader of the Jewish community in Antakya, who died along with his wife.
 Former MP for Kahramanmaraş Sıtkı Güvenç died from earthquake injuries on 9 February.
 Three Turkish soldiers died during rescue operations.
-Twenty-six local journalists were among the dead.
+Twenty-six local journalists, four doctors, 120 police officers and 32 gendarmeries were among the dead.